PEST MANAGEMENT FOR RATS CAMBRIDGE

 Rat infestations in your home or business can be a real concern, and getting rid of rats can be difficult without the right equipment or pest management training.
 Our BPCA certified pest controllers are experienced and knowledgeable, providing pest management solutions for your specific rat problem.
 We provide effective and individually tailored treatment to remove rats from your home, farm or business.

 We appreciate you don't want a repeat infestation and offer expert prevention advice and effective deterrents for rodents, for businesses across Cambridgeshire.

-If you suspect rats in your loft or garden, or mice in your stored produts contact DRE Pest Control today and our professional and highly trained pest control operatives will work with you to implement long-term pest prevention measures for controlling and preventing further rat problems.
+If you suspect rats in your loft or garden, or mice in your stored products contact DRE Pest Control in Cambridge and our professional and highly trained pest control operatives will work with you to implement long-term pest prevention measures for controlling and preventing further rat problems.

 Description of a Rat

 Rats are generally brown or dark grey, their body can be up to 10 ins (25cm), with their tail a further 10ins (25cm) long.
 A rat weighs on average 12oz (350gms) – 19oz (550gms) but they have been known to reach 32oz (900gms).
 Their droppings are dark and sausage shaped about ½ - ¾ inch (1 – 2 cm) long

 Rats tend to live where there is a food source, in the summer months rats are generally found out in the fields, rivers, farms and country parks, whereas in the winter they will forage for food left for them by humans, this includes bird feeders, farm grain stores, food storage areas and open rubbish areas.